GMathioud/MyCraft/README.txt

        ServerCLI.exe - Command-line interface for the server.
        ServerGUI.exe - Graphical interface for the server.
-       HeartbeatSaver.exe - A console heartbeat sender, for use when the server is down
+       HeartbeatSender.exe - A console heartbeat sender, for use when the server is down.